 Managers or administrators who dictate your workload might not know how the processes and rules they’re writing affect you or your ability to care for your patients.
 So, tell them; share your ideas and concerns by joining an EMR committee, Fronczek says, or by taking advantage of “town hall” meetings with clinic leadership.
 Decisions are made by those who show up, so make it a point to be there.

-For Nurse Managers/Administrators: 4 Things You Can Do To Help Reduce Staff Stress
+4 Things Nurse Managers Can Do to Help Reduce Nursing Staff Stress

 Nurses can do a lot to mitigate their own stress, but let’s be honest: That’s just one more thing on their (already overflowing) plate.
 Managers and organization leadership can do a lot to improve structural or systemic problems that contribute to nurse stress and burnout.
 If you’re a manager and want to help reduce your nursing staff’s stress levels, here are four simple ideas to get you started: